EccentricOrbit/ecc_curriculum/curriculum/activities/beatm-day7.md

 project: https://tunepad.com/project/27933
 audio: https://api.tunepad.com/api/projects/27933/audio/
 ---
+### Learning Objectives
+* Learn about how songs are composed from smaller parts
+* Practice using TunePad’s Tracks interface to create a longer song

 # Step 1: Create a new Project
 Log in and create a new TunePad project at [tunepad.com](https://tunepad.com).
 Name your project “Stranger Things”.